neon-bindings/rfcs/text/0000-jsbox.md

 * `napi_get_value_external()`.
 This API retrieves the external data pointer that was previously passed `to napi_create_external()`.
 * `napi_typeof()`.
 Returns `napi_external` if the type is an external type.

+##### Safety

-*Note*: Passing an external created by another library, potentially even another neon library, is _undefined behavior_.
+The `JsBox` API is not entirely safe.
+It relies on the user only passing N-API externals created within that Neon library.
+Passing an external created by another library, potentially even another neon library, is _undefined behavior_.

+It is *not* undefined behavior to attempt a value that is not an external as a `JsBox`.
+This will fail predictably.
+It **is** undefined behavior to downcast a non-`JsBox` externally because the pointer will be treated as if it is one.

 Progress is being made to add a [tagging feature](https://github.com/nodejs/node/pull/28237) to more safely unwrap externals.
+It would allow Neon to tag externals with an id that uniquely identifies that module to safely prevent downcasting if they are unrecognized.
 It should be incorporated into future designs; however, it is not included in this proposal.

 ##### Rust

+Internally, `JsBox` is represented as a boxed [`Any`](https://doc.rust-lang.org/std/any/) trait object.
+The `Any` trait provides type tagging to enable dynamic typing.

 ```rust
 // Outer box provides a single width pointer from the trait object